wrongcoder/janavarro95-Stardew_Valley_Mods/Stardew_Valley_Mods/Save_Anywhere_V2/ReadMe.txt

 Thanks and have fun!

 Update Info:
-2.0.1
+2.1.0
+-Added in some bug handling that should prevent the mod from outright crashing.
+Also it dumps error logs to (thisModDirectory)/Error_Logs

+2.0.2
+-Forgot to change the config back to the original state 2.0.1
 -Fixed a glitch that would cause the game to crash if you don't have a horse.